 Cognitive Distortions are the learned mental modeling or filters that sit deep in our psyche and influence our experience.
 In most cases, we are unaware of how they distort our experience.
 Cognitive distortions limit our choices and can lead to incorrect assumptions, hence unnecessary suffering.

 Coach’s ability to recognize the cognitive distortions during a session may create an excellent opportunity to raise clients’ awareness, challenge their unhelpful thought processes, and free themselves from such distorted worldviews.

 Neurolinguistic Programming (NLP)

-Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created in the 1970s by Richard Bandler and John Grinder in California, USA.
-Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic) and behavioral patterns learned through the socialization process (Programming).
-When the interrelationship of these patterns and processes is recognized and understood, one can change this programming to achieve specific goals in life.
+Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created by Richard Bandler and John Grinder in California, United States, in the 1970s.
+Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic), and behavioral patterns learned through the socialization process (Programming).
+Once these are recognized and understood, one can change this programming to achieve specific goals in life.

 Polyvagal Theory (PVT)